 Now we’re back in Ulan Bator and today we’re hopping on the Trans-Siberian train heading up to Lake Baikal in Russia!
 We’re very sad to be leaving Mongolia but we’re excited to see what the rest of this amazing trip has in store.

-For more information on travelling to Mongolia, make sure to check out our Guide to Backpacking Mongolia.
+For more information, make sure to check out our Guide to Traveling Mongolia.

 Check Out Our Terelj National Park Video!